 Does board demographic diversity enhance cognitive diversity and monitoring? (with Jun-Koo Kang and Seungjoon Oh).
 The Accounting Review, October 2022, pp. 385−415.

 Economic consequences of the AOCI filter removal for advanced approaches banks (with Sehwa Kim and Stephen Ryan).
 The Accounting Review, November 2019, pp. 309–335.

 On the conditional conservatism measure: A robust estimation approach (with James Ohlson).
 Journal of Business Finance & Accounting, March/April 2018, pp. 395–409.

 Did the 1999 NYSE and NASDAQ listing standard changes on audit committee composition benefit investors? (with April Klein).
-Forthcoming at The Accounting Review, November 2017, pp. 187–212.
+The Accounting Review, November 2017, pp. 187–212.

 Linear valuation without OLS: The Theil-Sen estimation approach (with James Ohlson).
 Review of Accounting Studies, March 2015, pp. 395–435.

 Financial statement comparability and credit risk (with Pepa Kraft and Stephen Ryan).
 Review of Accounting Studies, September 2013, pp. 783–823.

 AAA/Deloitte Foundation/J. Michael Cook Doctoral Consortium Fellow 2015